 - Your advisor will talk with you about your overall progress and plans for the degree.
 This part is often the most fun.

 - Your advisor will review your plan for the upcoming semester, answer any questions you have (or point you to someone who can), and suggest changes that might make it easier for you to accomplish your goals.

 - Your advisor will complete the paperwork required for you to register.
 Afterwards (and only then), will you be able to register for courses online.

 I have reached 90 credit hours, and I am looking ahead to graduation.
 What should I do?

 - The Dean’s Office requires that you complete a senior check two semesters prior to graduation, after reaching 90 credit hours.

-- Make an appointment to fill out the SENIOR PROGRAM CARD with the Program Director Mark Cooper (firstname.lastname@example.org) after registration starts on November 7, 2016.
+- Make an appointment to fill out the SENIOR PROGRAM CARD with the Program Director Mark Cooper (firstname.lastname@example.org).

 Please feel free to contact our office at 777-2339 or email your advisor.